An improvement on the base-change theorem and the functor $f^!$: Introduction

 \section{Introduction}

+Let us begin by recalling an old theorem of Nagata.
+Suppose $X$ and $Y$ are noetherian schemes and $f:X\la Y$ is a separated morphism of finite type.
+Then $f$ may be factored as $X\stackrel u\la \ov X\stackrel p\la Y$ with $u$ an open immersion and $p$ proper.
+Note that the open immersion $u$ is certainly flat, and is a monomorphism in the category of schemes.
+And a proper map of noetherian schemes is most definitely of finite type and universally quasi-proper, see the footnotes to Lemma~\ref{L-1.1}.

-As in Section~\ref{S-1} let $f:X\la Y$ be a separated morphism of noetherian schemes, essentially of finite type.
-The functor $f^!$ is constructed as follows: first we compactify $f$, that is factor it as $X\stackrel u\la \ov X\stackrel p\la Y$ with $u$ a localizing immersion and $p$ proper---the fact that such a factorization exists may be found in Nayak~\cite[Theorem~3.6]{Nayak09}, although in the special case where $f$ is of finite type this is an old theorem of Nagata, see \cite{Nagata62} for the original version or Conrad~\cite{Conrad07} for a more modern treatment, following Deligne.
-Once we have a compactification we define $f^!$ to be the composite $\Dqcpl(Y)\stackrel{p^\times}\la\Dqcpl(\ov X)\stackrel{u^*}\la\Dqcpl(X)$.
-It needs to be checked that $f^!$ does not depend on the choice of compactification and is pseudofunctorial.
+As above let $f:X\la Y$ be a separated morphism of finite type between noetherian schemes, and let $X\stackrel u\la \ov X\stackrel p\la Y$ be a factorization as given by Nagata.
+The functor $f^!:\Dqcpl(Y)\la\Dqcpl(X)$ is traditionally defined to be the composite $\Dqcpl(Y)\stackrel{p^\times}\la\Dqcpl(\ov X)\stackrel{u^*}\la\Dqcpl(X)$.
+It needs to be checked that $f^!$ does not depend on the choice of Nagata compactification and is pseudofunctorial.
 This has been done in the bounded-below derived category but not in the unbounded derived category.
 The key lemma in proving that $f^!$ has good properties is the base-change theorem in Hartshorne~\cite[Corollary~3.4(a) on p.~383, elaborated in (5) on p.~191]{Hartshorne66} or Verdier~\cite[Theorem~2 on p.~394, proof pp.~400---407]{Verdier68} which says that, if we have a cartesian square of noetherian schemes

 with $g$ proper and $v$ flat, then the base-change map $\Phi:u^*g^\times\la f^\times v^*$ is an isomorphism.
 The reader can see the way base-change is used in the proof of the pseudofunctoriality of $f^!$ in Lipman~\cite[proof of Theorem~4.8.1]{Lipman09}.
 Unfortunately the base-change theorem is true as stated only in the bounded-below derived category.
 An (unbounded) counterexample may be found in \cite[Example~6.5]{Neeman96}.